How To Get Over Someone You Never Dated

 You could try practicing self-affirmation as a first step.
 Affirmations are based on a psychological technique to strengthen your sense of self-worth by grounding it in your core personal values.

 Self-affirmation might work best if it's followed by action.
 If you have listed your values, you may feel ready to identify goals aligned with those values.
-Focusing on these goals could help you put your mental energy toward an activity that benefits you.
+Focusing on these goals could help you put your mental energy toward an activity that benefits you and makes you feel good.

-You could start focusing on your career, perhaps pursuing a promotion or job change, or you could focus on making new friends.
+You could start focusing on your career, perhaps pursuing a promotion or job change, or you could focus on making new friends or considering the possibility of future relationships.
 You might start learning a musical instrument or training for a marathon.
-You could also consider embarking on a cross-country road trip you've always wanted to take or starting up a podcast you and your friend have been talking about.
-Focusing on spending time with family and friends may also help if strengthening relationships is essential to you.
 Remember, laughter is known as the best medicine, so try to spend time with people who consistently bring a smile to your face.

 Connect with other sources of meaning, value, and satisfaction besides romance.
 It may be easier to forget the person you've been crushing on if you stay busy pursuing these other types of fulfillment.
-And, as a bonus, pursuing new goals may open up opportunities for you to meet new people who are aligned with your goals, expanding your options for whenever you feel ready to start dating again.
+And, as a bonus, pursuing new goals may open up opportunities for you to meet new people who are aligned with your goals, expanding your options for whenever you feel ready to consider your next relationship.

-When working through your feelings about a relationship that failed to materialize, it may be practical to talk with a neutral party like a therapist.
+When working through your feelings about a relationship that failed to materialize into reality, it may be practical to talk with a neutral party like a therapist.
 Counselors trained in love and relationship issues may be able to provide you with professional help and strategies for processing your grief in a healthy way.

 Many people in this situation appreciate the speed and convenience of online therapy.
 Connecting with a counselor online is often quicker, so you can find someone to talk with when you need it most.
 Online therapy can also be as effective as in-person sessions, according to a meta-analysis of previous research.
 The authors looked at studies with nearly 10,000 participants and concluded that there was "no difference in effectiveness" between online and in-person mental health interventions.
 If you'd like to explore internet-based therapy to help you process your feelings, consider a platform like BetterHelp.